BasPieren/functional-programming/README.md

 First I installed the [node-oba-api](https://github.com/rijkvanzanten/node-oba-api) made by Rijk van Zanten so I could more easily interface with the [OBA API](https://zoeken.oba.nl/api/v1/).

-After the installation I modified the `.get` request with some extra parameters to narrow down the books I was looking for.
+After the installation I modified the `.get` request with some extra parameters to narrow down the books that I would get back.
 I added the refine, sort, facet, librarian and page parameters.
 The request now looked like this:

 ```js
 client.get('search', {